Mayo Clinic prostate cancer specialists draw on their expertise and experience to provide you with exactly the care you need.

 In men with rising prostate-specific antigen (PSA) levels, this test may help detect sites of possible recurrent prostate cancer at PSA levels as low as 2 nanograms per milliliter (ng/mL).
 Conventional tests may not detect a recurrence until PSA levels are greater than 20 ng/mL.
 This could mean detecting sites of cancer recurrence months or years in advance.

 - FDA-approved Choline C-11 PET scan site.
-Mayo Clinic's campus in Rochester, Minnesota, is the first, and currently the only, medical center in the United States to receive approval by the Food and Drug Administration (FDA) to prepare and administer the Choline C-11 PET scan imaging agent (Choline C-11 Injection).
-Mayo Clinic in Rochester is currently the only site in the United States using the FDA-approved imaging agent.
+Mayo Clinic's campus in Rochester, Minnesota, was the first medical center in the United States to receive approval by the Food and Drug Administration (FDA) to prepare and administer the Choline C-11 PET scan imaging agent (Choline C-11 Injection).

 - Helps identify areas of active recurrent prostate cancer after all forms of treatment.
 Previous treatment may leave scar tissue that can be confused with active cancer when viewed using conventional imaging.
 Choline C-11 PET scan can help doctors distinguish between scar tissue, inactive cancer cells and active, recurrent prostate cancer.